sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/datastore.md

 As your deployment grows beyond the proof-of-concept stage, review [Deployment architecture for Sensu][6] for more information about deployment considerations and recommendations for a production-ready Sensu deployment.

+If you need to upgrade your version of Etcd to match the version used by Sensu backends, please refer to [Etcd's documentation and upgrade procedures][etcd_upgrade].

 ## Scale event storage

 {{% notice commercial %}}